distributed-system-analysis/pbench/agent/bench-scripts/pbench-fio.md

     # do not create just one file at a time
     create_serialize=0

-And you write it to a file named fio-sequential.job, then run it with a command like this one, which launches fio on 1K guests with json output format.
+And you write it to a file named fio-sequential.job, then run it with a command like this one, which launches 4 fio jobs on each guests with json output format.

     pbench-fio --client-file=vms.list --pre-iteration-script=drop-cache.sh \
-       -t write,read -b 4,128,1024 -d /mnt/fio/files --numjobs=32 \
+       -t write,read -b 4,128,1024 -d /mnt/fio/files --numjobs=4 \
        --job-file fio-sequential.job

 This will write the files in parallel to the mount point.
 The sequential read test that follows can use the same job file.
-The **--max-jobs** parameter should match the count of the number of records in the vms.list file (FIXME: is --max-jobs still needed?).

 Since we are using buffered I/O, we can usually get away with using a small transfer size, since the kernel will do prefetching, but there are exceptions, and you may need to vary the **bs** parameter.